cs8425/widdly/README.md

   - save openlist: `[all[]] -[[$:/HistoryList]] -[[$:/Import]] -[[$:/isEncrypted]] -[[$:/UploadName]] -[prefix[$:/state/]] -[prefix[$:/temp/]] -[field:bag[bag]] -[has[draft.of]]`
 - Click the icon next to save, and an updated file will be downloaded.
 - Open the downloaded file in the web browser.
 - Repeat, adding any more plugins.
-Or add it later when "widdly" start.
+Or add more later when "widdly" start.
 - Copy the final download to index.html.

 ## Similar projects